blaueck/tf-mtcnn/README.md

 ```

 # Convert model
 The default model `mtcnn.pb` will work well.
-But if you want modify the model behave, you may want
+But if you want to modify the model's behave, you may want
 to convert the model yourself.
 ```bash
 # download model from original project